cetorchia/climate-map/README.md

 bin/get-dataset.py CNRM-CM6-1 pr
 ```

+**N.B.**: that you have to specify the variable name specified on the remote server,
+not the measurement code in the measurements table in the MySQL database.
+For example, TerraClimate calls precipitation "ppt", whereas Climate Map
+calls it "precip".
+In most of these commands you must provide the Climate Map
+measurement, but for `get-dataset.py` you must provide the remote variable name.

 ## Transforming datasets into the database

-Use this command to load the climate data to the database as in the following
+Use the transform script to load the climate data to the database.
-example.
+The script takes input file, measurement, date range, and data source as arguments.
+It will detect the desired format based on the output file extension.
+These can be netCDF4, GeoTIFF, or anything `gdal` can handle.
+Units can be
+in Kelvin, Celsius, mm, or kg/m^2/s (or "kg m-2 s-1", which is the same as mm/s).

 ```
 bin/transform-dataset.py TerraClimate19812010_tmin.nc TerraClimate19812010_tmax.nc tavg 1981 2010 TerraClimate